My Family Arrives On Carnival Paradise, July 2012

 The most popular time to cruise is during the summer.
 However, that happens to be the most expensive time, along with major holidays, to cruise.

-In that case, choose sailings early June (for kids who are out of school May through July) and August sailings (for kids out of school June through September).
+In that case, choose cruise sailings in early June (for kids who are out of school May through July) and August sailings (for kids out of school June through September).

 Would you like to cruise some other time – spring break or Christmas?
 That takes us to when to book your cruise.

-It is advisable to book your family cruise package during the “early saver” period, which is normally about 5 months before sailing on a 7-day cruise, or 3-months on a shorter cruise.
-It is found that the best prices are available during the earliest months.
+It is advisable to book your family cruise package during the “early saver” period, which is normally about six months or more before your desired cruise sailing.
+It is often found that the best prices are available during the earliest months.

-In addition, if the price of the cruise falls up to 3 days before you sail, call the cruise line and some will likely give you the difference as onboard credit (cash to be spent on the ship).
+In addition, if the price of the cruise falls up to three days before you sail, call the cruise line and some will often give you the difference as onboard credit (cash to be spent on the ship).

 Carnival Cruise Line is famous for doing this.